michelcaradec/AnalyticsUnitInformation/README.md

 ### Execution

-We take the lowest degree of parallelism (1), as we are interested in collected informations for only one instance.
+We select the lowest degree of parallelism (=1), as we are interested in collecting informations for only one instance.

 ![](medias/submitjob.png).